 And yet, the job got done.
 And when it was finished, the builder returned to his work at Lynn Hall.

 There is no question that Hall had made a profound contribution to Fallingwater and to American architecture.
 As Franklin Toker, the University of Pittsburgh professor and author of “Fallingwater Rising” once told me, several of the most distinctive elements of Fallingwater may have come from Hall and from his work on his own building.
 The use of radiant heat throughout the structure, then considered revolutionary, “is probably something Wright picked up from Walter J. Hall,” he told me.
 The 40-foot long reinforced concrete beam that Hall used at Lynn Hall is central to Fallingwater, he told me.
-“The characteristic stone of Fallingwater, which Wright had exactly used in that manner, might be a contribution of Walter J. Hall.”
+“The characteristic stone of Fallingwater, which Wright had not exactly used in that manner, might be a contribution of Walter J. Hall.”

 From an article by Seamus McGraw, Contributor, Huffington Post, 2015